Chronic wasting disease in Oregon

 CWD in Oregon

-Over the past 50 years, CWD has been detected in captive and/or wild cervids in 31 states and four Canadian provinces.
+CWD has been detected in captive and/or wild cervids in numerous states and Canadian provinces.
 Currently, CWD has not yet been detected in Oregon.
-However, in November 2021, CWD was found in two hunter-harvested mule deer in Idaho within 10 miles from the Snake River and Oregon border.
+However, CWD has been found in all surrounding states – Idaho in 2021, and both California and Washington in 2024.

-ODFW has been on the lookout for CWD since the late 1990s.
-Over the past 20+ years, staff have collected and tested nearly 28,000 samples from hunter harvested, road-killed and other dead deer and elk found in the field.
+Over the past 20+ years, staff have collected and tested over 30,000 samples from hunter harvested, road-killed and other dead deer and elk found in the field.

 What to expect at CWD check stations